 No Free Lunch, Buddy: Past Housing Transfers and Informal Care Later in Life

-Previous empirical literature on the relationship between intergenerational transfers of assets and services has mostly focused on contemporary exchanges.
-In contrast, we provide novel evidence that parents who helped their adult children in the past are rewarded by a greater likelihood of receiving informal care later in life.
-To this end we use Italian data to look at retrospective information about how parents help their children to purchase houses when they get married.
-Our estimates show a positive association with the current provision of informal care, which is robust to controlling for a large set of individual and family characteristics.
-We provide evidence that this can be explained by various self-interest motives, relating to theories based either on bilateral exchange or on the presence of a third generation of grandchildren, such as those including a demonstration effect or the concept of a family constitution.
+Previous empirical literature on the relation between intergenerational transfer of assets and services has mostly focused on contemporary exchanges.
+By contrast, we provide novel evidence showing that parents who helped their adult children in the past are rewarded by higher chances of receiving informal care later in life.
+To this end we use Italian data containing precise retrospective information about the help with housing that couples received from their parents when they got married, such as a real estate donation or down payment.
+Our estimates show that this type of past help is positively associated with the current provision of informal care to the parents.
+This result is robust to controlling for a large set of individual and family characteristics and is only partially due to increased geographical proximity.
+We suggest that this finding can be explained by mixed self-interest motives, related to theories based on either bilateral exchange or the presence of a third generation (grandchildren), such as the demonstration effect model or the family constitution model.

 Keywords: informal care, housing, intergenerational transfers, geographical proximity